behw0/behw0/README.md

 Using all my extensive experience in data science, machine learning, mathematics, and economics to create and explore infinite possibilities in the fascinating world of numbers.

-📬 Contact me via email at lumatizerh@hotmail.com</p>
+📬 Contact me by email at lumatizerh@hotmail.com</p>

 sapere aude!